PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-06 06:40:31
+Last updated: 2024-04-06 06:41:06
-Random Quote: I'm pretty much the master of handling things completely wrong. - Alex Vause
+Random Quote: Beware, Thor, for thy brother shall free himself from our father's wrath And then shall you know the vengeance of Loki! - Thor